-With the first installment of the Invicta FC Phoenix Rising Series on the horizon, eight of the strawweight divisions finest are preparing for battle on May 3.
+With the first installment of the Invicta FC Phoenix Series on the horizon, eight of the strawweight divisions finest are preparing for battle on May 3.

 With the eight competitors being randomly matched up ahead of the event, in one night we will find out who is the winner of the tournament and new strawweight champion.
 The action will take place from Kansas City’s Memorial Hall.